raniajarral/projects/connect/README.md

 **Type:** Mobile App • **Built With:** Flutter + Firebase Firestore
 **Status:** Private (Code not publicly available)

 Connect Cards is a tap-to-share business profile app built for students, professionals, and freelancers.
 Users can instantly share a clean, fully customized personal profile using NFC or QR code technology.
-It focuses on minimal, elegant presentation of the user’s key information.
+It focuses on a minimal, elegant presentation of the user’s key information.

 ---